holloway25/EPG-Ballarat/README.md

-EPG Data for the ballarat regin
+EPG Data for the ballarat region.

 Will work with Plex, Emby and Jellyfin.